-Honey Mustard Pretzel Deviled Eggs: Honey mustard lovers will love this spin on deviled eggs.
-Filled with two kinds of mustard, honey, and topped with salty pretzels.
+These Honey Mustard Pretzel Deviled Eggs are filled with two kinds of mustard, honey, and topped with salty pretzels.

 Every party needs a deviled egg (and a cake for that matter).